smizell/restfuljson/index.md

 ### API Providers (Server-Side)

-At design time, all URLs that comply with the specification above SHOULD be documented.
+**At design time**, all URLs that comply with the specification above SHOULD be documented.
 API providers SHOULD consider adding the note below to their documentation to describe how URLs are used.